zeyongj/Lens-Calculator-Android-App/README.md

 ## Introduction

-- This is the second assignment of CMPT 276, and the professor is Dr.Fraser.
+- This is the second assignment of CMPT 276, and the professor is Dr. Fraser.

 - This assignment is to implement a lens calculator application that can run on Android machines.